expo/expo/docs/versions/v17.0.0/sdk/audio.md

 Provides basic sample playback and recording.

-Note that Expo does not support backgrounding, so audio is not available to play in the background of your experience.
+Note that Expo does not yet support backgrounding, so audio is not available to play in the background of your experience.
 Audio also automatically stops if headphones / bluetooth audio devices are disconnected.

-Try the [playlist example app](http://expo.io/@Expo/playlist) (source code is [on GitHub](https://github.com/Expo/playlist)) to see an example usage of the playback API, and the [recording example app](http://expo.io/@Expo/record) (source code is [on GitHub](https://github.com/Expo/record)) to see an example usage of the recording API.
+Try the [playlist example app](http://expo.io/@Expo/playlist) (source code is [on GitHub](https://github.com/Expo/playlist)) to see an example usage of the media playback API, and the [recording example app](http://expo.io/@Expo/record) (source code is [on GitHub](https://github.com/Expo/record)) to see an example usage of the recording API.

-> **Note:** We've made some breaking changes to Audio in SDK 17 which are not yet reflected in these docs.
-We're working on new docs, but for the moment, check out [this gist](https://gist.github.com/terribleben/a74f3eac6a780e0355c6b4c4f489bc61) for details on the new API!

 ## Enabling Audio and customizing Audio Mode

 ### `Expo.Audio.setIsEnabledAsync(value)`

-Audio is disabled by default, so your app must enable it explicitly to play sounds.
+Audio is enabled by default, but if you want to write your own Audio API in a detached app, you might want to disable the Expo Audio API.

 #### Arguments